STAYBLE THERAPEUTICS NASDAQ FIRST NORTH

 Latest press releases

-Stayble receives approval from regulatory authorities to start clinical phase 2b study in The Netherlands
+Stayble receives approval from regulatory authorities to start clinical phase 2b study in Spain

-Stayble announces today, March 17 2020, that the Dutch regulatory authorities (RA) have approved the Company´s clinical trial application on the clinical phase 2b study with STA363.
-The approval from...
+Stayble announces today, May 1, 2020, that the Spanish regulatory authorities have approved the Company´s clinical trial application on the clinical phase 2b study with STA363.
+The Company has previo...

 IPO DOCUMENTATIONRead more